List of birds of Kuwait

 This is a list of the bird species recorded in Kuwait.
 The avifauna of Kuwait include a total of 416 species, of which 8 have been introduced by humans.
 One species listed is extirpated in Kuwait.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follows the Official List of Kuwait Birds, which in turn follows the Ornithological Society of the Middle East Region List, with additional subspecies updates to the IOC World Bird List, Version 15.1.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Kuwait.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.